hazelcast/hazelcast-python-client/README.rst

    values = m.values(predicate)

-If a comparator is not specified for ``PagingPredicate``, but you want to get a collection of keys or values page by page, this collection must be an instance of ``Comparable`` (i.e., it must implement ``java.lang.Comparable`` on the member side).
+If a comparator is not specified for ``PagingPredicate``, but you want to get a collection of keys or values page by page, keys or values must implement the ``java.lang.Comparable`` interface on the member side.
 Otherwise, paging fails with an exception from the server.
-Luckily, a lot of types implement the ``Comparable`` interface by
-`default <https://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html>`__,
-including the primitive types, so, you may use values of types ``int``, ``float``, ``str`` etc. in paging without specifying a comparator on the
+Luckily, a lot of types implement the ``Comparable`` interface by `default <https://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html>`__, including the primitive types, so, you may use values of types ``int``, ``float``, ``str`` etc. in paging without specifying a comparator on the